On the 6

 On the 6 is the debut studio album by American singer and actress Jennifer Lopez.
 It was released on June 1, 1999, by the Work Group.
 Lopez worked with several producers on the album, including Rodney Jerkins, Cory Rooney, Dan Shea and her boyfriend at the time, rapper and record producer Sean "Puffy" Combs.
-A Spanish edition of the album was released on November 24, 1999.
-This version of the album shuffles the track list, omitting "Feelin' So Good", while including an all-new Spanish track ("Es Amor"), in addition to Spanish versions of "Open Off My Love" ("El Deseo de Tu Amor"), "Promise Me You'll Try" ("Amar es Para Siempre") and "Waiting for Tonight" ("Una Noche Más"), the latter of which also appeared on the album's original release as a bonus track.
-The remainder of the tracks on this edition appear as they did on the album's original release.

 Critics greeted Lopez's musical debut with a generally positive response.
 On the 6 was praised for its conservative, though dynamic, musical style and combination of Latin with pop and R&B. Critics commented on Lopez's vocal ability and many generally gave good remarks for her versatility and somewhat "seductive" and "sultry" singing, however, some critics found the vocals quite underwhelming.
-The album was successful on the charts, reaching the top ten or top twenty in the U.S. and several other countries around the world.
-On the 6 was certified triple platinum by the Recording Industry Association of America (RIAA) for shipments of three million copies in the U.S..
+The album was successful on the charts, reaching the top ten or top twenty in the US and several other countries around the world.
+On the 6 was certified triple platinum by the Recording Industry Association of America (RIAA) for shipments of three million copies in the US.

-The album produced five singles, three of which hit the main US Hot 100 chart.
-"If You Had My Love" peaked at number one in the U.S., while "Waiting for Tonight" peaked at number eight.
-"No Me Ames", a ballad with Lopez's then-future husband, now ex-husband, Marc Anthony, did not reach the US Hot 100 chart, but was a hit on Billboards Latin chart, while "Feelin' So Good" hit number 51 on the US Hot 100, and peaked at number one on the US Dance Club Songs chart.
-A fifth and final single, "Let's Get Loud" did not chart on the US Hot 100 due to the lack of a physical release in the U.S., but became a major hit in several other countries.
-With the album, Lopez was credited with helping drive what was termed the "Latin explosion" in Western pop music.
+The album produced five singles, three of which hit the main US Billboard Hot 100 chart.
+"If You Had My Love" topped the Hot 100, while "Waiting for Tonight" peaked at number eight.
+"No Me Ames", a ballad with Lopez's then-future, now ex-husband, Marc Anthony, was ineligible for the Hot 100, but was a hit on Billboards Latin chart.
+"Feelin' So Good" hit number 51 in the US, and peaked at number one on the US Dance Club Songs chart.
+A fifth and final single, "Let's Get Loud" did not chart on the Hot 100 due to the lack of a physical release in the US, but became a major hit in several other countries.

+With On the 6, Lopez was credited with helping drive what was termed the "Latin explosion" in Western popular music.
+A Spanish edition of the album was released in November 1999.
+This version of the album shuffles the track list, omitting "Feelin' So Good" and spawning an all-new Spanish track ("Es Amor"), as well as Spanish versions of songs from the original album.
 Lopez surprise-released a 25th anniversary digital-only reissue on May 31, 2024.